aiven/aiven-docs/docs/products/kafka/howto/use-kafka-topic-catalog.md

 - **Topic owner**: Current owner of the topic.

 :::note

-The **Claim topic** is active only if governance is enabled for your organization.
+- The **Claim topic** is active only if governance is enabled for your organization.
-If the topic is not owned by your team, click **Claim topic** to  request ownership.
+- If the topic is not owned by your team, click **Claim topic** to  request ownership.
+- If a group has claimed this topic, you can view the details on the **Approvals** page under **Governance**.

 :::

 #### Configuration tab